mrkkrp/markkarpov.art/essay/real-realism.md

 * Sourcing the ideas from anything other than reality observed during the painting process.

-It would appear that there should be at least an intersection between painting reality and painting paintings, since painting paintings can also be done by observation and sometimes with minimal intentional alterations.
+It would appear that there should be at least some intersection between painting reality and painting paintings, since painting paintings can also be done by observation and sometimes with minimal intentional alterations.
 There might be, if such a work satisfies the PGRR and is never made public.